larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 25.01.2024

 ## Introduction
 In the ever-evolving domain of e-commerce, customer experience and feedback have become more and more significant.
-Recognizing the central role of these dimensions for businesses, our project aims to explore the potential of modern technology to optimize and innovate the processing of customer opinions.
-Specifically, we focus on Amazon product reviews, a rich source of consumer insights, although generally difficult to fully explore due to its sheer volume and unstructured nature.
+Recognizing the central role of these dimensions for businesses, our project aimed to explore the potential of modern technology to optimize and innovate the processing of customer opinions.
+Specifically, we focused on Amazon product reviews, a rich source of consumer insights, although generally difficult to fully explore due to its great volume and unstructured nature.

-The primary objective of this project is the development of an analytical tool tailored for customer service, product managers and Amazon sellers in general.
+The primary objective of this project was the development of an analytical tool tailored for customer service, product managers and Amazon sellers in general.
 The tool we propose is designed to facilitate and automate the analysis of extensive textual data from Amazon product reviews.
 By doing so, it empowers these stakeholders to gain instant insights on customer sentiments, experiences, and preferences, leading to informed decision-making and product enhancements.

-To achieve this, we have outlined the following key functionalities for our tool:
+To achieve this, we outlined the following key functionalities for our tool:

 Collection of Amazon reviews: employing web scraping techniques, the tool can gather reviews for a specific product from Amazon.
 This forms the foundational dataset for subsequent analyses.